hotdrop/dacr/readme.md

 3
 :
 ```
-* dataType="number" autoIncrement="true" value="10055"
+* dataType="integer" autoIncrement="true" value="10055"
 ```
-10055 <- start from the specified number in the value 10056
+10055 <- start from the specified integer in the value 10056
 10057
   :